Linguistic Structure from a Bottleneck on Sequential Information Processing: Methods

-\paragraph{Hierarchy simulation} For the simulation shown in Figure~\ref{fig:sim_figures}F, we consider a source $M$ over $5^6 = 15,625$ meanings which may be factorized into six random variables $\left\langle M_1, M_2, M_3, M_4, M_5, M_6\right\rangle$ each over 5 outcomes, with a probability distribution as follows:
+\paragraph{Hierarchy simulation} For the simulation shown in Fig.~\ref{fig:order-sims}B, we consider a source $M$ over $5^6 = 15625$ meanings which may be expressed in terms of six random variables $\left\langle M_1, M_2, M_3, M_4, M_5, M_6\right\rangle$ each over 5 outcomes, with a probability distribution as follows: